FireMarshmellow/pill-dispenser/README.md

 or transmitted in any form or by any means without the prior written permission of the copyright owner.
 ```

-*Note:* The design files are available for purchase on Patreon.
-Unauthorized replication or distribution of these files is prohibited.

 ---